ThoughtWorks-SEA/developer-training/docs/frontend/react-todo-list.md

 };
 ```

 Notice that the `handleChange` function is an arrow function.
-Arrow function bind the current context allowing `this` in `this.setState` pointing to the Todolist.
+Arrow function bind the current context allowing `this` in `this.setState` pointing to the TodoList.

 3. Add a button below the input box and create a new function addNewTodo